 Pit Bulls get a bad wrap and are wrongly labeled ‘aggressive’ and ‘vicious’.
 As with any dog, behavior can be strongly linked to how they are cared for and socialized.

-The American Society for the Prevention of Cruelty to Animals® (ASPCA®) is strongly against breed-specific legislation, which are laws that either regulate or ban certain dog breeds in an effort to decrease dog attacks on humans and other animals.
-These laws commonly, and unfairly, target Pit Bulls and their related breeds.
+Our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) is strongly against breed-specific legislation, which are laws that regulate or ban certain dog breeds in an effort to decrease dog attacks on humans and other animals.
+These laws commonly and unfairly target Pit Bulls and their related breeds.
 According to the ASPCA, regulated breeds also include a variety of other dogs like American Bulldogs, Rottweilers, Mastiffs, Dalmatians, Chow Chows, German Shepherds, Doberman Pinschers, or any mix of these breeds—and dogs who simply resemble these breeds.

 Like other canines, Pit Bulls respond well to training methods that use positive reinforcement.
 This can include verbal praise, treats, loving strokes and belly rubs, a game, or a walk.
-It’s important to properly socialize Pit Bulls with people and dogs as puppies in order for them to grow into well-behaved adult dogs.
+It’s important to properly socialize Pit Bulls with people and dogs in order for them to grow into well-behaved adult canines.

 It’s good to get your puppy used to all different types of people, but be sure that the people handling your dog aren’t being rough, careless, or teasing in a way that your Pittie doesn’t enjoy.
 Negative experiences will stick with your pup.